 The purpose of the Experience of Care network is to:

-• improve the experience of care and outcomes for the people of Wakefield
+• Improve the experience of care and outcomes, and promote equitable access to health and care services for the people of Wakefield District.

-• build on the staff expertise, skills and resources across our partnership
+• Build the staff expertise, skills and resources across our partnership.

-• create a facilitative space for colleagues and be at the forefront of innovation
+• Create a facilitative space for colleagues and be at the forefront of innovation relating to experience of care.

 Our objectives are to:

-• ensure experience of care feedback is used to identify quality improvement and engagement opportunities and create positive change
+• Ensure that shared experience of care feedback is utilised to identify opportunities for quality improvement and engagement, leading to the creation of positive change.

-• encompassing wider determinants of health, trial new approaches to improve experience of care
+• Encompass wider determinants of health and trialling new approaches to improve experience of care.

 Experience of Care infographic.